Architecture of mavkit-snoop¶

 solve this problem using an off-the-shelf optimization package, yielding the solution vector \(x\) assigning execution times to the free variables.

-Before looking at the code of the Inference
+Before looking at the code of the Inference module, we consider

 for illustrative purposes a simpler case study.